wmhilton-stoplight/platform-docs/2.-workspaces/m.groups.md

 Here, a group owner or administrator can:

-* Change the group name that is displayed in the workspace sidebar and in the projects list.
+* Change the group name that's displayed in the workspace sidebar and in the projects list.
-* Update the group's description that is displayed below the group name in the workspace sidebar.
+* Update the group's description that's displayed below the group name in the workspace sidebar.
 * Set the group visibility.
 * Customize the group's avatar and color.
 * Delete the group.
-Projects assigned to the group are not deleted nor is their access changed.
+Projects assigned to the group aren't deleted nor is their access changed.